Conducting an eDiscovery Project: Three Foundational Elements for Success

-Over the past several weeks, I’ve provided considerations to ensure that the important tasks of identifying, preserving, and collecting potentially relevant ESI go well.
-Today, I continue my walkthrough of the major steps in the EDRM with an interview of my friend and fellow Level 2 Legal colleague, Daniel Bonner.
-Daniel, a Consulting Director at Level 2 Legal, has more than 100 managed review projects under his belt for a range of clients, from Fortune 50 corporations to AmLaw 100 firms.
+In the past several posts, we've provided considerations to ensure that the important tasks of identifying, preserving, and collecting potentially relevant ESI go well.
+Today, we continue a walkthrough of the major steps in the EDRM with Level 2 Legal Director of Client Solutions, Daniel Bonner.
+Daniel has more than 100 managed review projects under his belt for a range of clients, from Fortune 50 corporations to AmLaw 100 firms.
 There’s little on the managed review front that Daniel hasn’t seen or done.

 “When talking with clients about the processing, review, and analysis components of the EDRM, I often make an analogy to a three-legged stool,” Daniel said.
 “To achieve success, you have to start with a comprehensive plan that takes into account the three supports of the stool, namely the team, the data, and the deadlines.”
 Daniel went on to describe, “without a proper plan focused on each of these components, your project will be off balance from the start, and you’ll be headed for trouble that likely could have been avoided.”